 The Emslie Group

-Inorganic Synthesis - Organometallic and Coordination Chemistry - Actinide, Lanthanide and Transition Metal Complexes, Borane-Functionalized Complexes, and Metal ALD Precursors
+Inorganic and Organometallic Synthesis - Actinide, Lanthanide and Transition Metal Complexes, Borane-Functionalized Complexes, and Metal ALD Precursors

 New Ligand Design and Synthesis - Ultra-Rigid Ligands and Ambiphilic Ligands

 Reactivity - Stoichiometric and Catalytic Organometallic Reactivity, Olefin Polymerization, Cooperative Substrate Activation, Metal Film Deposition, and Redox Reactions

 Applications - Catalysis, Small Molecule Activation, and ALD

 Characterization - includes X-Ray Crystallography, Multinuclear and Variable Temperature NMR, Cyclic Voltammetry, IR, UV-Vis and NIR Spectroscopy, PXRD, and DFT Calculations

 Home Emslie CV Research Publications Conferences People Techniques Journals Links

 November 2014 - Brad wins the prize for best talk at the IDW in Montreal.
 Go brad!!